LinneaTench/instagram-autolikes/README.md

 First of all set up the application in the instagram.

-Callback must be replaced (http://www.ultgate.com/instagram2/cb.php) in  file instagram 2.0/cb.php
+Callback must be replaced http://autolikesig.com

 Click the respective link in this regard <a href*"http://autolikesig.com/*)>here</a>